A Free Banquet Awaits Online

 Watch if: You like Ann Rule books.

 Dramatization of the story of Diane Downs, a mail carrier who shot her three children when they got in the way of her obsessive love life.
-Farrah Fawcett, who stars as Downs, had evolved into a good actress by the time she made this movie.
+Farrah Fawcett had evolved into a good actress by the time she took on the role of Downs.
 Ryan O’Neal and John Shea co-star.
 Based on the Ann Rule best seller of the same name.

 5. Fatal Vision (1984)